rosberry/texstyle/README.md

 text.attributed(for: .highlighted)
 ```

 All attributed strings are cached by default.
-It's useful in reusing elements like `UICollectionViewCell` or `UITableViewCell`.
+It's useful in reusable elements like `UICollectionViewCell` or `UITableViewCell`.

-There are convenience APIs for text creating and applying:
+There are convenience APIs for text creation and applying:

 ```swift
 //String to text